Wade Hixton's Counter Punch

-Wade Hixton's Counter Punch is a boxing video game for Game Boy Advance.
-Its gameplay has been favorably compared to Punch-Out!!.
+Wade Hixton's Counter Punch is a boxing video game developed by Inferno Games and Engine Software and published by Destination Software.
+It was released for the Game Boy Advance on March 16, 2004 in North America, and on October 1, 2004 in Europe.

-Before release, the game was known as Sadistic Boxing and Sucker Punch.
+Gameplay

+Wade Hixton's Counter Punch has been compared favorably to Punch-Out!!.

 Development

 Wade Hixton's Counter Punch was developed by Inferno Games.
+Before its release, the game was known as Sadistic Boxing and Sucker Punch.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 GameSpot named Wade Hixton's Counter Punch the best Game Boy Advance game of March 2004.